 ICE Uses Disguises and Fake Plates for Immigration Enforcement in Minnesota

-- U.S. Immigration and Customs Enforcement agents in Minnesota disguised themselves as construction workers and used vehicles with bogus license plates.
+- Recently, U.S. Immigration and Customs Enforcement agents in Minnesota used disguises and bogus license plates during enforcement, DHS did not respond to inquiries.

 Homan pulls out some agents in Minnesota